 Welcome to our archives, containing blogs, guides and eBooks exclusive to Industrial Scripts.

 Want us to email you a giant pack of epic free resources?
 Just click the button below!

 About THE INBETWEENERS script Before we get into the cases “for” and “against” both the script reader and their report on THE INBETWEENERS script, let’s just remind ourselves what he/she was reporting on!
 If you’ve never heard of British TV comedy THE INBETWEENERS, you’re probably either not based in

-Like it or lump it, the role of the industry script is becoming increasingly important in film and TV.
+Like it or lump it, the role of the industry script reader is becoming increasingly important in film and TV.
 With the volume of scripts being written, increasing year-on-year, the challenge for those in power becomes one of filtration – everybody wants great writers and everyone wants hits, right?
-But hardly anyone
+But

 As our article on Jeffrey Katzenberg highlighted, gathering industry intel is vital for making it in this business.
 Industrial Scripts looks to the best Twitter Screenwriting resources – from box office numbers, to job opportunities and just plain amusing screenwriters given a voice.
 Of course, there’s also our own @Indust_Scripts